 Of course, pathnames will likely be different.
 The first line (the "shebang") always gives the name of the Fossil executable.
 Subsequent lines are of the form "property: argument ...".
 The remainder of this document describes the available properties and their arguments.

 This property defines the Fossil repository that the server will use.
 Every Fossil CGI requires either this property or the directory: property (but not both).
-Many Fossil repository sets have this one property and no other.
+Many Fossil CGI scripts have this one property and no other.

 The PATH is the name of a directory that contains one or more Fossil repository files having the suffix ".fossil".
 If this property is used instead of repository:, then the Fossil server is able to serve all of the repositories in the directory.
 The specific repository used is selected by a prefix on the PATH_INFO.